paws of wisdom reactivity starter bundle

 #6 - Avoid Crating Immediately After Stress

-If your dog just had a high-stress moment — a visitor, fireworks, a vet visit — give them time to decompress before asking them to settle in the crate.
-Some may head on their own if that is theirsafe haven.
+If your dog’s just had a high-stress moment — a visitor, fireworks, a vet trip — give them time to decompress before asking them to settle in the crate.
+Some dogs may naturally retreat there if it’s already their safe haven but forcing calm when their nervous system is still fired up will often backfire, increasing resistance and crate anxiety instead of helping them wind down.

 #7 - Balance Crate Time With Decompression and Enrichment

-Offer sniffy walks, digging boxes, shreddable cardboard, and calming enrichment activities to help them burn off steam and regulate a bit more.
 The more fulfilled they feel outside the crate, the better they’ll settle inside it.

 #8 - Stay Consistent and Neutral